-Congratulations to Benton Johnson, 2016 Outstanding Young Engineer Award Recipient
+Congratulations to Patrick Ragan, 2017 Outstanding Young Engineer Award Recipient

 About the Award

 In 2008, SEAOI introduced an Outstanding Young Engineer Award to honor a Young Engineer (aged 35 or younger) who is recognized by their peers for outstanding achievements in structural engineering.
-SEAOI members are invited to nominate their colleagues for this award.
+SEAOI members are invited to nominate their colleagues for this award by completing this form and returning it to Stephanie Crain.

 Outstanding Young Engineer Award Recipients